tigerfarm/tigtaskrouterworker/README.md

 Call your IVR Twilio phone number and be put into your TaskRouter queue.
 - In your TaskRouter Workers Application, Accept and Reject options are highlighted.
 - Click Accept.
-Your phone will ring, and, End conference will be highlighted.
+Your phone will ring, and, End conference will be highlighted because the call is a conference call.
 <img src="TR_WorkerAr.jpg" width="300"/>
 - Answer your phone, and you are connected to the caller.
 - Click End conference, and both you (the TaskRouter worker) and the caller are disconnected from the conference.